dbt-labs/docs.getdbt.com/website/docs/guides/quickstart-sl.md

  </VersionBlock>

+## Introduction

 The dbt Semantic Layer, powered by [MetricFlow](/docs/build/about-metricflow), simplifies defining and using critical business metrics.
 It centralizes metric definitions, eliminates duplicate coding, and ensures consistent self-service access to metrics in downstream tools.

 MetricFlow, a powerful component of the dbt Semantic Layer, simplifies the creation and management of company metrics.
 It offers flexible abstractions, SQL query generation, and enables fast retrieval of metric datasets from a data platform.

-## Introduction
+import SLCourses from '/snippets/_sl-course.md';

+<SLCourses/>

 In this quickstart guide, you'll learn how to build and define metrics, configure the Semantic Layer in dbt Cloud project, with Snowflake as your data warehouse.
 It will show you how to:

-- Create a new Snowflake worksheet.
+- Create a new Snowflake worksheet and set up your environment
-- Load sample data into your Snowflake account.
+- Load sample data into your Snowflake account
-- Connect dbt Cloud to Snowflake.
+- Connect dbt Cloud to Snowflake
 - Build out an example dbt Cloud project
-- Create a semantic model in dbt Cloud using MetricFlow
+- Create a semantic model in dbt Cloud
-- Define metrics in dbt using MetricFlow
+- Define metrics in dbt Cloud
-- Test and query metrics with MetricFlow
+- Test and query metrics in dbt Cloud
 - Run a production job in dbt Cloud
 - Set up dbt Semantic Layer in dbt Cloud
-- Connect and query with Google Sheets with dbt Cloud
+- Connect and query with Google Sheets

 MetricFlow allows you to define metrics in your dbt project and query them whether in dbt Cloud or dbt Core with [MetricFlow commands](/docs/build/metricflow-commands).

 However, to experience the power of the universal [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) and query those metrics in downstream tools, you'll need a dbt Cloud [Team or Enterprise](https://www.getdbt.com/pricing/) account.

-import SLCourses from '/snippets/_sl-course.md';

-<SLCourses/>

 ## Prerequisites

-- You have a [dbt Cloud](https://www.getdbt.com/signup/) Team or Enterprise account
+- You have a [dbt Cloud](https://www.getdbt.com/signup/) Trial, Team, or Enterprise account.
+Suitable for both Multi-tenant and Single-tenant deployment.
-  - Suitable for both Multi-tenant and Single-tenant deployment.
-Note, Single-tenant accounts should contact their account representative for necessary setup and enablement.
+  - Note, Single-tenant accounts should contact their account representative for necessary setup and enablement.
-- You have both your production and development environments running [dbt version 1.6 or higher](/docs/dbt-versions/upgrade-dbt-version-in-cloud) or[ Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version).
+- Both your production and development environments running [dbt version 1.6 or higher](/docs/dbt-versions/upgrade-dbt-version-in-cloud) or[ Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version).
 - You have a [trial Snowflake account.](https://signup.snowflake.com/)
   - Select the Enterprise edition: During trial account creation, make sure to choose the Enterprise Snowflake edition so you have ACCOUNTADMIN access.
 For a full implementation, you should consider organizational questions when choosing a cloud provider.
 For more information, see [Introduction to Cloud Platforms](https://docs.snowflake.com/en/user-guide/intro-cloud-platforms) in the Snowflake docs.
   - Choose a cloud provider and region: Before proceeding, you will need to select a cloud provider.
 For this setup, all cloud providers and regions will work so choose whichever you’d like.
-- Have a basic understanding of SQL and dbt (meaning you either used dbt before or completed the [dbt Fundamentals](https://courses.getdbt.com/collections) course).
+- Basic understanding of SQL and dbt (meaning you either used dbt before or completed the [dbt Fundamentals](https://courses.getdbt.com/collections) course).

-## Create a new Snowflake worksheet
+## Create new Snowflake worksheet and set up environment

 1. Log in to your trial Snowflake account.
 2. In the Snowflake user interface (UI), click **+ Worksheet** in the upper right corner.